-This measure prohibits the importation of air conditioners equipped with refrigerant, and is likely to be in violation of GATT Article 11.1 (general elimination of quantitative restrictions).
-India has explained that this measure is a part of efforts to comply with the CFC gas regulations in the TPR of India.
-While the question is whether it can be justified under GATT Article 20(b) (measures necessary for the maintenance of human life and health) and (g) (measures relating to the conservation of exhaustible natural resources), etc., in light of the fact that refrigerants in general, including those not subject to the CFC gas regulations, are subject to the import ban at issue, it is considered that this measure does not meet the requirements for justification.
+This measure prohibits the importation of air conditioners equipped with refrigerant, and is likely to be in violation of GATT Article 11.1 (general elimination of quantitative restrictions) and TRIMs Agreement Article 2.1 (national treatment and quantitative restrictions).
+While India has explained that this measure is consistent with its obligations under the Montreal Protocol in the TPR of India.
+The question is whether it can be justified under GATT Article 20(b) (measures necessary for the maintenance of human life and health) or (g) (measures relating to the conservation of exhaustible natural resources), etc. This measure lacks necessity and is unreasonable, and therefore does not satisfy the requirements for justification because it regulates conditioners using refrigerant that is not subject to India's reduction and elimination obligations under the Montreal Protocol or to India's regulation of ozone-depleting CFC gases under its domestic law.

-Japan has expressed its concerns to the Indian

-government regarding the above issue under international rules, and has raised the issue at the TRIMs Committee and the Council for Trade in Goods in March 2021.
+Japan has expressed its concerns to the Indian Government bilaterally regarding the above issue under international rules, and has raised the issue at the TRIMs Committee, the Council for Trade in Goods, and the Market Access Committee (MA Committee) at the WTO.